carmencchow/cyclistic_casestudy/README.md

 <h2>Background</h2>
 <p>Cyclistic is a successful bike-share company in Chicago.
 Since 2016, its program has grown to a fleet of 5,824 bicycles that are geotracked and locked into a network of 692 stations across Chicago.
 Customers who purchase single-ride or full-day passes are referred to as <b>casual riders</b> and those who purchase annual memberships are Cyclistic <b>members</b>.

 The director of marketing believes the company's future success depends on maximizing the number of annual memberships by converting casual riders into annual members.
 In order to do that, the team needs to better understand how casual riders and annual members use Cyclistic bikes differently.
-To do this, we will be analyzing historical bike trip data to identify trends.
+To do this, we will be analyzing historical bike trip data to identify cycling trends.

 <h2>Stakeholders</h2>